 Kitchens come in all shapes and sizes, and sometimes homeowners will compromise on the kitchen initially with visions of improving it later on.
 The kitchen is quite often a bustling place for cooking meals and entertaining.
-If the space is limited, don’t feel cheated.
+If kitchen cabinet and counter space is limited, don’t feel cheated.
 Get creative!
 Consider some useful ideas for maximizing kitchen space and your less-than-ideal kitchen will feel like a perfect fit.

 Counter space is a premium in the kitchen.
 It’s essential to concocting big meals and keeping everything organized.
 When countertop space is limited in the kitchen, it requires creativity to avoid juggling bowls or dishes falling on the floor.
 Depending on the space you’re dealing with, you could extend the counter top on one side of the sink or oven.
 Consider installing a true countertop addition or just getting a TV tray (at the right height) to add more space.

 Many people think they’re a wizard when it comes to fitting everything in their kitchen cabinets, but sometimes the single shelf just won’t hold enough.
 This is where adding a lazy Susan comes in handy.
 Lazy Susans provide several shelf layers to install into your cabinet or pantry, and many of them rotate as well.
 Not only will you be able to store more into one shelf, but nothing will be unreachable in the back when the shelves rotate easily.